Sales & Products

 Contact the Henry County Soil and Water Conservation District for further information regarding the fish sale or to be added to the emailing list!

-The Spring 2014 Fish Sale will be held on May 5th @ 7:00 A.M. at the Henry County Fairgrounds.
+The Fall 2014 Fish Sale will be held on Oct 31st @ 7:30 A.M. at the Henry County Fairgrounds.
 NOTE: THIS IS NOT AN ALL DAY EVENT.